sudiptac1/lpg/README.md

 # lpg

-This is test suite to test all inclusive feature in gocity website.
+This is test suite to test all inclusive features in gocity website.

-These is written in bdd framework using cucumber and cypress.
+These is written in bdd framework using cucumber and cypress javascript.

 All the test scenario is in cypress/cypress/integration/lpg-all-inclusive/lpg-all-inclusive.feature